 One treated water sample is taken every three months and tested for nitrate and nitrite.
-Samples were collected during the months of March, June, October and December.
+In 2023, samples were collected during the months of March, June, September and December.
 The Ontario Drinking Water Quality Standard (ODWQS) has set a Maximum Allowable Concentration (MAC) of 1 mg/L for nitrites and 10 mg/L for nitrates.
 The results were found to be within compliance.